• Menu

 Of course, this photo is from Travel Channel…normal people can’t capture the bio bay lights but this is what it looked like.

-One of my absolute favorite of the 5 affordable adventures in Puerto Rico, was the Bio Bays!
+One of my absolute favorites of the 5 affordable adventures in Puerto Rico, was the Bio Bays!
 Did you know!
 That!
 The biggest, and brightest bioluminescent bay in the world is in Puerto Rico?
 It’s actually located on a small island off of the main island called Vieques, but it’s easy to get to it by ferry.
 For $29 you can take your car across on the ferry, or just pay $2 to go without it.
 Another option is taking a small plane for $34 each way.

 What in the world is a bio bay, you ask?
 Well, obviously it’s a bay, but the “bioluminescent” term refers to the glowing phenomenon that occurs when you touch it at night.